The Fernweh is pretty real right now...

 It’s pretty hard to know where to go first, but we have some strong contenders in mind!
 Here are our picks of holidays we’re planning for once we’re let out of quarantine.

 Everyone knows Potsdam for its quaint old town and sprawling palaces, but a little future west lie the gorgeous rolling hills of the Mittelmark.
 We’re longing for the dense forest, full of pine, oak and birch trees that stretch on for kilometre after kilometre.
-One of the most magical things about the region is the total lack of manmade noise; we’re counting down the days until we having nothing but the sound of birds and swirling wind ringing in our ears.
+One of the most magical things about the region is the total lack of manmade noise; we’re counting down the days until we have nothing but the sound of birds and swirling wind ringing in our ears.

 Sleep: For a cosy weekend away we love Countryside Cottage.